Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/hard-drives.md

 1. Choose the appropriate cable
     - Use the IDE cable when you've got an IDE hard disk
     - Use the SATA cable when you've got a SATA hard disk
-2. Connect the hard disk to the write blocker
+2. Connect the hard disk to the write blocker (right side)

 #### Step 2: Connect the write blocker to the workstation

-1. Connect the write blocker to the workstation using the blue USB 3.0 cable
+1. Connect the write blocker to the workstation using the blue USB 3.0 cable (left side)
-2. Connect the DC power supply to the write blocker
+2. Connect the DC power supply to the write blocker and plug it into an outlet
-3. Plug the power cable into a power socket
-4. Press the power button on the write blocker
+3. Press the power button on the write blocker

 ![setup hard drive and write blocker](images/hard_drive_writeblocker.jpg)